butchwarns/Eurorack_Bus_Board/README.md

 ## Motivation

-I designed this bus board for use in my modular synthesizer projects.
-Thought i'd share the project with other synth builders.
+I designed this bus board for use in my own modular synthesizer projects.
+Thought i'd share the board with other synth builders.
 (Gerber files in the repo can be directly uploaded to your pcb manufacturer of choice.
 Interactive BOM for easy assembly included.)

 ## A word of caution